Franklin D. Roosevelt State Park: History

-Park facilities
+Facilities

 Franklin D. Roosevelt State Park prominently features a large swimming pool with the capacity to hold 3,500 bathers at one time.
 The park also offers biking, a boat launch and rentals, disc golf, fishing, ice skating, picnic tables and pavilions, a playground and playing fields, recreation programs, trails for hiking, jogging, snowmobiling and cross-country skiing, and a food concession.
 Fishing and boating is available on both Crom Pond and Mohansic Lake.